The promise of husky and reindeer encounters led me to leave Stockholm for Västerbotten in Swedish Lapland.

 Once all the rafters were back and rested, we reunited for dinner in the dining hall.

-A large open fire pit was at the center of the building.
-Reindeer skins hung from the walls.
-And dinner was by candlelight.
+A large fire pit was at the center of the building, and reindeer skins hung from the walls.
+Dinner was by candlelight.

 It began with wine and a traditional slide of Västerbotten cheese pie.

 Our second course was thinly sliced reindeer meat with almond potatoes, salad, and lingonberry jam.

 The meat tasted similar to moose, which is to say like beef; however, it didn't seem as fatty.
 I'm a fan.

 Dessert was a delicious cloudberry ice cream produced by a local dairy farmer.